Best Garage Door Opener Reviews & Top Selection for 2017

 Many wall mount buttons, remotes and keypads can handle several garage doors, with most capable of handling up to three garage doors.
 If you have several garage bays with numerous doors, this feature will be useful.

 A noisy garage door will be an issue if there’s a room up the garage or it is right next to your house.
+It's the same with air compressors, noisy ones are just annoying.
 The good news is most of the garage door openers today are designed to run quietly.

 - Ease of use and Installation